surajkumar089/Hotel-Booking-Analysis-EDA-Capstone-Project/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-The project was the final stage of the Data Analytics bootcamp I finished in December 2021.
-It explores a vast dataset found on Kaggle which compares various booking information between two hotels: a city hotel and a resort hotel.
+This data set contains booking information a city hotel and a resort hotel.
 It includes information such as when the booking was made, length of stay, the number of adults, children, and/or babies, and the number of available parking spaces, among other things - a total of 32 variables, however, during the first part of the data exploration some variables were deemed redundant and eliminated, and a number of new calculated and categorical variables were created.

 The basic motivation for choosing this dataset was to explore the use of Python for data analysis in the hospitality industry, in which I currently work.